cmbrock1/MLB/README.md

 MLB
 ===

-my interpetation of project0 for cs150H
+My interpetation of project0 for cs150H.

-just a simple program written in C that calculates on base percentage. it is based off a program that calculates NFL passer rating that was written by John C. Lusth.
+Just a simple program written in C that calculates on base percentage.

+It is based off a program that calculates NFL passer rating that was written by John C. Lusth.